gaeaecology/GAEA-headless/README.md

 However, that is not enough.
 If an attacker gets access to your server, he could also modify your conf.json and change `control_addresses` and `payout_address`, then wait that you restart the wallet and steal its entire balance.
 To help you prevent such attacks, every time the wallet starts it prints out the current values of `control_addresses` and `payout_address`, please pay attention to these values before entering your passphrase.

-Use TOR ([conf.socksHost, conf.socksPort, and conf.socksLocalDNS](../../../byteballcore#confsockshost-confsocksport-and-confsockslocaldns)) to hide your server IP address from potential attackers.
+Use TOR ([conf.socksHost, conf.socksPort, and conf.socksLocalDNS](../../../GAEAcore#confsockshost-confsocksport-and-confsockslocaldns)) to hide your server IP address from potential attackers.

 Don't keep more money than necessary on the server wallet, withdraw the excess using `pay` command in the chat interface.

 ## Custom commands

-Payments are the central but not the only type of data that Byteball stores.
+Payments are the central but not the only type of data that GAEA stores.
 In [play/](play/) subdirectory, you will find many small scripts that demonstrate how to create other message types that are not available through the GUI wallet.
 In particular, you can declare and issue your own assets, post data as an oracle, create polls and cast votes.
 Just edit any of these scripts and run it.

 ## RPC service